A previous post[MIR] focused on our

 10-year anniversary.
 In 2011, DanNet triggered the deep convolutional neural network (CNN) revolution.
 Named after my outstanding postdoc Dan Ciresan, it was the first deep and fast CNN to win international computer vision contests, and had a temporary monopoly on winning them, driven by a very fast implementation based on graphics processing units (GPUs).

-J. Schmidhuber (2011; updated 2021 for 10th birthday of DanNet): First superhuman visual pattern recognition.
+J. Schmidhuber (AI Blog, 2011; updated 2021 for 10th birthday of DanNet): First superhuman visual pattern recognition.

 At the IJCNN 2011 computer vision competition in Silicon Valley,

 our artificial neural network called DanNet performed twice better than humans, three times better than the closest artificial competitor, and six times better than the best non-neural method.

 [Drop1] S. J. Hanson (1990).
 A Stochastic Version of the Delta Rule, PHYSICA D,42, 265-272.

 What's now called "dropout" is a variation of the stochastic delta rule—compare preprint

 N. Frazier-Logue, S. J. Hanson (2020).
 The Stochastic Delta Rule: Faster and More Accurate Deep Learning Through Adaptive Weight Noise.
 Neural Computation 32(5):1018-1032.